python3statement/pycon-2017/proposal.md

 table of PyPI by using a `JOIN` operation, which unfortunately turned out to be a processing bottle neck.
 Instead, we had to altered the tables directly (using TRIGGERS).
 This would have been sufficient, but PyPI-legacy was operating in unexpected ways on the database…

 Despite many legends about the current state of python packaging, contributing to this infrastructure is less scary than usually depicted.
 Recent improvements documentation continues to improve contributor friendliness.

+META: Changes to the PEP.

 Outline
 =======